jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 Installed using `pip install pandas numpy`

 ## Initialisation
-First step is to initialise the data into a Pandas dataframe.
+The first step is to initialise the data into a Pandas dataframe.
 So we import `os` to do os operations such as finding current filepath and opening files.
 `Numpy` and `pandas` modules are also imported.